josephkim583/Medication_Sorting_Game/README.md

 - Talk to the user throught the chat box
 - Give user a short step-by-step tutorial (currently hardcoded)
 - Ask user questions (currently hardcoded)
-- Point at an object inside UI (could improve noticeability)
+- Point at an object inside UI (could improve noticeability in the future)
 - Show user an image as a popup
 - Warn the user if there is any problems through a combination of actions and messages (currently the problem-checking is hardcoded, includes checking for interaction conflict, overdosage, and incorrect time of dosage)